-- (1) A person who contravenes any provision of these Regulations, an order, a notice or proclamation made under these Regulations is liable, on conviction, to a fine not exceeding one million shillings or imprisonment no exceeding six months or both; and in the case of a continuing contravention, each day of the contravention shall constitute a separate offence. - (2) Notwithstanding subregulation (1), a person who contravenes any provision of these Regulations may have his or her certificate or exemption revoked, cancelled or suspended. - (3) Where it is proved that an act or omission of a person, which would otherwise have been a contravention by that person of a provision of these Regulations, an order, notice or proclamation made under these Regulations was due to any cause not avoidable by the exercise of reasonable care by that person, the act or omission shall be deemed not to be a contravention by that person of that provision.
+(4) A court convicting a person of an offence under these Regulations may in addition to any penalty imposed by the court, order for the revocation, cancellation or suspension of the certificate or exemption of the person convicted.

+(5) Where it is proved that an act or omission of a person, which would otherwise have been a contravention by that person of these Regulations, or of an order, notice or proclamation made under these Regulations, was due to a cause not avoidable by the exercise of reasonable care by that person, the act or omission shall be deemed not to be a contravention by that person of these Regulations, order, notice or proclamation.